No-Trade-No-Life/Yuan/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Packages

+- [@yuants/data-model](libraries/data-model) Data Model and related utils.
+- [@yuants/protocol](libraries/protocol) Network protocol, service definition and infrastruture.
+- [@yuants/utils](libraries/utils) Some general utils that is not found in community.
+- [@yuants/kernel](libraries/kernel) The kernel of Time-Machine.
+Time-Machine can travel from the history to the future.
+This package also contains some useful units and scenes.
+- [@yuants/agent](libraries/agent) Agent is a trading bot.
+Agent is the core of trading strategy.

-## Plan to open source
+### Plan to open source

-1. Data models;
-2. Network: protocol, services and infrastructure;
-3. Time Machine: kernel, units and scenes;
-4. Some applications;
+- [ ] Some applications (host, market-data-collector, agent-daemon, trade-copier, notifier, and so on);
-5. The Yuan GUI;
+- [ ] The Yuan GUI;
-6. ...and more

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply [open a feature request issue](https://github.com/No-Trade-No-Life/Yuan/issues/new?assignees=&labels=type%2Ffeature+%F0%9F%92%A1&projects=&template=feature_request.yaml&title=feat%3A+%3Ctitle%3E).
 Don't forget to give the project a star!
 Thanks again!